fedora-python/tox-current-env/README.rst

 Don't mix current-env and regular tox runs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tox caches the virtualenvs it creates, and doesn't distinguish between
+tox caches the virtualenvs it creates, and doesn't distinguish between
 regular virtualenvs and ``--current-env``.
 Don't mix ``tox --current-env``, ``tox --print-deps-to`` or ``tox --print-extras-to``
 runs and regular ``tox`` runs (without the flags provided by this plugin).